 (b) result in interference with the times, if any, when the offender normally works or attends an educational or vocational training establishment.

-[Section 76 amended by No. 65 of 2006 s.
+[Section 76 amended: No. 65 of 2006 s.
 43(1).]

 77. Consequences of contravening s.
 76 obligations

 If an offender contravenes any requirement of section 76, the manager of a centre may reprimand the offender or —